CT Fertility has already worked successfully with over 25 HIV positive dads who as a result have achieved their goal of healthy parenthood.

 What is the risk to the surrogate mother or the baby?

 Of course extensive counseling of the intended surrogate (and her partner or spouse) will have been carried out to ensure her complete understanding and acceptance of every aspect of her care.

 Using this technology, there have been zero cases of infection in the several hundred successful births (according to data from Bedford as recent as August 2012).
 In fact, the risk of HIV infection to the surrogate mother or to the baby is less than it would be if a pregnancy had been attempted by using unprotected sex or sperm from untested specimens.

-It is also important to remember that SPAR is designed as a clinical trial.
-The current protocol calls for the use of frozen quarantined sperm obtained from two specimens with an undetectable viral burden for each conception attempt, and for the female partner (or surrogate) to have herself tested for HIV-antibody at 3 weeks, 3 months, and 6 months following each and every pregnancy attempt.
+Lastly, it is also important to remember that SPAR is designed as a clinical trial and as an added safety measure, the current protocol calls for the surrogate to be tested for HIV-antibody at 3 weeks, 3 months, and 6 months following each and every pregnancy attempt.

 If you would like to learn more please contact us now to arrange a free complementary informational consultation in person or through Skype.